regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 * Why did you believe it would be relevant to the traffic sign application?
 LeNet shows some good results for image classification and its super fast and accurate.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-The over all accuracy with the ok size validation and testing set looks promessing.
-If the model really performes well, has to be proven later.
+The over all accuracy with the ok size validation and testing set looks promising.
+If the model really performs well, has to be proven later.

 ### Test a Model on New Images

 #### 1. Feeding with new images

-A new image pipline is defined with the correct labels.
+A new image pipeline is defined with the correct labels.
 Here is an example of the image choosen:

 ![alt text][image6]
 This image looks easy to detect.
 The angle of the image is not the best but it's clearly visuable and the shape is detectable.